AdviceCities

 Stonehenge on a day trip from Bristol

-While visiting Stonehenge, a stroll around the Stone Circle goes without a question.
+While visiting Stonehenge, a stroll around the Stone Circle goes without question.
 To know more about the rich culture and history of Stonehenge you can visit the exhibition and scan through over 250+ archeological objects to satisfy your curiosity.
 Stonehenge is one of the most popular days in England for adults, and curious children too.
-You can read all our top tips for visiting Stonehenge here, to really make the most of your day.

 Stonehenge is undoubtedly one of the most famous landmarks in England.
-Makes sure to check out nearby Avebury too, another UNESCO site but not nearly as well known.
+Make sure to check out nearby Avebury too, another UNESCO site but not nearly as well known.
 In fact, we’ve added it to our list of the best of hidden England.

-7. Glastonbury from Bristol
+7. Visit Glastonbury from Bristol

 Glastonbury on a day trip from Bristol

-According to legend, the Glastonbury Tor is the The Isle of Avalon – the burial site of King Arthur.
+According to legend, the Glastonbury Tor is The Isle of Avalon – the burial site of King Arthur.
 Today you can climb up to the Tor, as we did above, and enjoy the spirituality evident there.

 Visiting Glastonbury for the day is a great idea for a day out in Somerset.
 Visit the Tor, eat at the cafes in town, and drink in the old pubs.
 You’ll definitely want to visit the little shops of Glastonbury High Street too.